 The Kentucky Horse fence is a standard everywhere Horse Country exists.
 As the horizontal boards cross the frequent wood posts, the beautiful white painted fence follows the contours of the Virginia hillsides and define the paddocks of the horse farm, often with alleys that allow for tractor traffic and to keep the horses away from each other by more than a common fence.

 Sometimes the pastures occupying the low mountains of Virginia are too rocky to allow the posts to extend to the frost line, the point at which the ground ceases to freeze.
 And so an above grade fence has to be erected.
 Virginia Stack Rail Fencing accomplishes this by creating fence “standards” that can sit on the hard earth and hold 3 to 4 rails.

 Electrical fences offer amazing value.
-Usually they are strung from tractor driven wood post to tractor driven wood post.
-High tensile conductive wire is run at 2 or 4 or more strands at which point they are electrified.
+Usually, they are strung from tractor driven wood post to tractor driven wood post.
+A high tensile conductive wire is run at 2 or 4 or more strands at which point they are electrified.
 Nothing will want to touch it.
 High tensile steel electrical fences are not much to look at but the cost is a thing of beauty.

 As with any venture of a capitalist nature, a farm fence can be a major expense, and so should be factored into any return on investment analysis.
-Basic fences can be installed for as little as a $1.50 a lineal foot, with a woven fence coming in around $3.00 per lineal foot.
+Basic fences can be installed for as little as a $1.50 a linear foot, with a woven fence coming in around $3.00 per linear foot.

 Money can be saved by furnishing the labor yourself.
 And of course, more can be spent by building the more elaborate wood fences mentioned above and other increasingly beautiful fences.